Canadian and U.S. Expansion

 The Ontario Hockey Association was formed in November 1890 and began as an idea from Arthur Stanley.
 There were thirteen original members, including private schools and universities such as the Royal School of Infantry and the law school Osgoode Hall.
 Elsewhere within Ontario, the University of Toronto created a hockey team in 1891 and joined the Toronto Junior Hockey league in its inaugural year in 1893.
 Other school-based members of the league included an elite private school, Upper Canada College, along with Trinity College and Victoria University.

-Hockey made its way south of the border in the East Coast when the state of Vermont hosted a winter carnival in February 1886 that included hockey in its lineup.
+Hockey made its way south of the border on the East Coast when the state of Vermont hosted a winter carnival in February 1886 that included hockey in its lineup.
 This Burlington tournament included two Montreal teams that travelled down to showcase the sport as well as a local team, Van Ness House.
 While this tournament didn’t include any colleges, it’s important in that it was the first international tournament in hockey history.
 The Montreal Amateur Association Hockey Club defeated the Crystal Hockey Club of Montreal and Van Ness Hockey Club to capture the tournament’s gold medal.
 Van Ness failed to win a game but the team had only practiced this new sport several times before the tournament began.
 While the team didn’t win a game, it did make history.
 The game between the Montreal Hockey Club and Van Ness Hockey Club on February 26, 1886, was the first international game in hockey history.
 And by all accounts, it was the first official hockey game played by a U.S. team.

 In the summer of 1894, a collegiate tennis tournament between Canadians and Americans took place in Niagara Falls.
 While they were there, players from both countries realized they played a different game on the ice during the winter with Canadians playing hockey and Americans playing their ice polo.
 The Canadians asked the Americans to tour Canada the upcoming winter to showcase the two sports with matches between the two countries.
 Yale University’s Malcolm Chance captained the American team and with assistance from his friend from Yale, Arthur Foote, they fielded a team of players from Brown University, Harvard University and Columbia University.
 The games took place at the end of the year and were scheduled in multiple cities throughout Canada.
 Hockey and ice polo were both played in front of Canadian crowds.
 Some games even featured one sport in the first half and the other sport in the second.
 Ice polo differed from hockey in several areas.
 For instance, it was played with a ball, did not have an offside rule, had smaller nets, and did not have face-offs but instead rushes towards the ball.
 Of the four split-sport games, the Americans won and tied two ice polo halves, while the Canadians easily won all four hockey halves.
 Once back in the States, Malcolm Chance and Arthur Foote put together a hockey team at Yale.